Automotive Technology Program Description

 The following outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Applied Science in Automotive Technology:

-- Operate fundamental tools equipment and resources related to basic Automotive Service in a safe and prescribed manner.
+- Operate tools and equipment resources related to automotive service in a safe and prescribed manner.

 New academic programs and curriculums being re-designed based on industry needs will have outcome data available after one complete graduation cycle.